 It is this Naftalan oil that popularized this country long before the oil boom positioning Baku, the capital city, in global limelight.
 The oil is known to treat more than 70 diseases.
 The ointment extracted from this oil shows miraculous cure in skin diseases.

-Hot Springs and Mud volcanoes:
+Hot Springs and Mud volcanoes

 It is worth mentioning here that Azerbaijan is rich in hot mineral springs and mud volcanoes.
 The hot spring in Masalli, a beautiful city known to be effective in treating countless ailments draws huge foreign tourists.
 The water released from a depth of 90-250 meters is rich in minerals contributing to the cure of diseases.
 Health tourism and medical tourism marketing can push Masalli to become one of the best locations for recuperation and natural treatment of illnesses.

 Salubrious mud therapy is a big draw for international travelers.
 Out of 800 mud volcanoes in the world, 300 are located in this country.
 The mud is used in treating varied medical conditions and even in cosmetology.